 - Hilton Worldwide in an action alleging trade secret misappropriation brought by Hilton's competitor, Starwood Hotels & Resorts, and in a grand jury investigation conducted by the United States Attorney's Office (S.D.N.Y.), relating to the same underlying facts.

 - MBIA Inc., the world’s largest monoline insurer, in defense of four separate state and federal actions brought by 19 of the world’s largest financial institutions, bondholders and a putative nationwide class represented by several hedge funds – all arising from MBIA’s $5 billion corporate restructuring in 2009.
-In March 2013, following a four-week hearing, the New York State Supreme Court ruled in favor of MBIA Inc., finding that the NY State Insurance Department’s approval of MBIA’s restructuring was not in error.
+On May 9, 2013, MBIA reached a settlement with Société Générale S.A., the last plaintiff remaining in the suit.
+The settlement came two days after MBIA announced settlement with the only other plaintiff remaining in the litigation, Bank of America.

 - Purolite International, a specialty chemical manufacturer, in an action against competitor Thermax Ltd. (India) for misappropriation of trade secrets relating to formulae and production processes for ion-exchange resin.
 The case settled on the eve of trial with a $38 million payment by Thermax.